 They are several variations of this dish.
 Though it mainly involves cooking codfish with potatoes, onions, and cream.

 At the Time Out Market in Lisbon, you can taste some of the favorite Portuguese dishes made by the best chefs in town.
-It is the case of Cozinha da Felicidade.
+This is the case at Cozinha da Felicidade.

 Cozinha da Felicidade literally means “Kitchen of Happiness”.
 It is named after the chef, Susana Felicidade.
 She prepares a delicious adaptation of the Bacalhau com Natas with sweet-potato chips and olives dust.

 The codfish is divinely prepared.
 It is really fresh and the flesh is tender and soft.
 The delicious cream is enhanced by the olive dust bursting in the mouth.
 This is definitely a must-try if you are looking for an original way to savor this traditional codfish recipe.